Mmm — Brains.

 The initial provisioning (and re-provisioning) of an IoT device is one of the most difficult parts of designing and using an IoT product.
 There have been several attempts to simplify this over the years.
 Wi-Fi Protected Setup (WPS) was intended to make Wi-Fi connections simple, but it’s not secure and router manufacturers didn’t implement it consistently.
 As a result, it’s falling by the wayside.
 Z-Wave and Zigbee are great technologies but still require a (proprietary) central hub to connect to the Internet.
 Most IoT vendors want their products to connect directly to the Internet without a hub, so Wi-Fi is becoming the dominant wireless platform for IoT, at least for those devices that have wall power available.

 There could be multiple solutions to this problem.
 For HVAC and utility monitors, a cellular data connection may be better than Wi-Fi.
 A machine-to-machine connection, as it’s called, would allow HVAC and utility companies to offer connected service contracts independent of the homeowner’s Wi-Fi system.
-Usually plumbing and HVAC installers aren’t qualified or interested in figuring out how to connect to your Wi-Fi network, and the data demands are quite low for these applications, so there can be benefit in using cellular data.
+Usually plumbing and HVAC installers aren’t qualified or interested in figuring out how to connect to your Wi-Fi network, and the data demands are quite low for these applications, so there can be a benefit in using cellular data.

 For other consumer IoT devices, a solution similar to WPS is needed, but one that keeps track of what was on your network and simplifies the process of re-provisioning a bunch of devices.
 Finally, the guest network that Comcast and other service providers include in their new Wi-Fi routers could evolve into a platform for connected devices, as it is essentially a nationally managed service.